-Losing weight when you are not trying to is a very common symptom in people with cancer.
-It may be one of the reasons you first go to the doctor.
+Losing weight when you are not trying to is a common symptom in people with cancer.

 Weight loss and cancer

-There are many causes of weight loss, many of which can be treated.
+There are several causes of weight loss and your doctor can treat many of these.

-Losing weight is often associated with loss of appetite.
-But this is not the only cause.
-You may be eating normally but still losing weight.
-Your body may not be absorbing all the fat, protein and carbohydrate from the food you eat.
-Or your body may be burning up calories faster than normal.
+Some people may lose weight despite eating normally.
+This is called cachexia.
+With cachexia, your body may not be absorbing all the fat, protein and carbohydrate from the food you eat.
+And you may be burning up calories faster than normal.

 Continuous weight loss can be worrying and a constant reminder of your illness.
-It can affect how you feel about yourself.
+It can affect your quality of life and how you feel about yourself.

 Weight loss can depend on cancer type

-About 6 out of 10 people (60%) with lung cancer have lost a significant amount of weight by the time of their diagnosis.
-In people with stomach cancer, pancreatic cancer or oesophageal cancer this number is 8 out of 10 people (80%).
+About 60 out of 100 people with lung cancer (60%) have a loss of appetite and significant weight loss at the time of their diagnosis.
+In people with upper gastrointestinal cancer, this number is 80 out of 100 people (80%).
+Upper gastrointestinal cancers include:

 When to worry about your weight